 So seeing what has happened to other people is interesting but it doesn’t really help you decide what you should do.
 The main payday loan refund page describes the whole process, including if you should take a case to the Ombudsman and how to do it.
 That page is the best place to ask questions… and also to say how your case is going!

 With Wonga now in administration from end August 2018, what has happened with previous refunds is no longer relevant.
 See Wonga refunds after administration – latest news for up to date information.

-Response time – in the last of the 8 weeks normally but some rejections come earlier.
+Response time – in the last of the 8 weeks normally.

 Worth negotiating?
 No.

 Do they accept adjudicator offers?
 Sometimes.
 Sometimes they reject.
 Sometimes they make a lower offer – in these cases the Ombudsman almost always upholds what the adjudicator said.

 Payout timescales – After dragging complaints out, people normally get paid quickly.
 You should get an email from them in about a week and be paid the week after.
 Their number is 020 3859 2760 – phone them if you need to tell them a new bank account number or if you haven’t had an email from them in a week.